liftahasaz11/Airbnb-Listing-Bangkok-Analysis/README.md

 [![Dashboard Screenshot](<img width="1894" height="994" alt="Screenshot 2025-11-26 100513" src="https://github.com/user-attachments/assets/0b88d04d-f8fb-4803-a185-04ff632b5667" />
 )](https://public.tableau.com/app/profile/lieftha.hasaz/viz/AirBnbBangkokListingsOverview/AirBnbBangkokListingsOverview?publish=yes) -->

-*The dashboard brings these insights to life.
+*The dashboard brings these insights to us.
 Go on, click a neighborhood and see what happens!*

 ## 🔍 For the Curious: Reproduce the Analysis